CappuccinoCup/ygo-calculator/README.md

 3. `go run .`
 4. Or you can `go run . path-to-your-deck-file path-to-your-need-file`.
 ## Note
-Default setting exists.
+- Default setting exists.
 You can `go run .` directly.
+- If you are executing on a CRLF system, please set git config:
+    ```bash
+    git config --global core.autocrlf false
+    ```